Biografi

 And that has made all the difference (from The Road Not Taken by Robert Frost, 1916)

 I am interested in how figurative, metaphoric languages reveal the way we conceptualise our experiences with the world, such as with the concepts of TIME (e.g., here) and EMOTION (e.g., here).
-My other interests are in lexical-semantic, morphological, and syntactic phenomena in Indonesian.
+My other interests are in lexical-semantic, morphological, and syntactic phenomena, and more recently in Austronesian historical comparative linguistics and linguistic typology.
 Theoretically, my work is couched within a broader framework of Cognitive Linguistics, especially the Conceptual Metaphor Theory, Frame Semantics approach to metaphor (MetaNet), and the usage-based, constructionist approach.
 Methodologically, I integrate computational technique and quantitative corpus linguistics in studying languages based on databases of digitalised texts (the so-called "language corpora").
 I use the R programming language as the main research tool for all things data science in linguistics (visit the list of my current research).
 From 2023, I work as a Postdoctoral Researcher at the Faculty of Linguistics, Philology and Phonetics, University of Oxford for the Arts and Humanities Research Council (AHRC) Grant on developing lexical resources for Enggano.

 The aforementioned research interests and theoretical orientations, in one way or another, have been the theme(s) of my Bachelor's, Master's, and PhD theses.
 One of the topics discussed in my PhD thesis is how near-synonyms of an emotion concept, in this case, HAPPINESS in Indonesian, exhibit distinct statistical preferences to be described by certain metaphors; this suggests nuances associated with the synonyms.
 The topic addresses a theoretical assumption in the cognitive-linguistic approach to emotion semantics (cf. Kövecses 1990), namely that emotions, including those near-synonyms, are associated with specific metaphors that can distinguish the synonyms from one another.
 The Indonesian paper discussing a part of such analyses can be downloaded here.
 Also, check out (i) my 2017 invited interview (in Indonesian) for SBS Radio Australia about this topic and (ii) my paper on happiness metaphors in Classical Malay and Indonesian (download the author's accepted full-text).
 The data and codes for my PhD thesis are published here as an R package called happyr.
 In April 2020, my PhD thesis was awarded "High Commendation" for the 2019 Faculty of Arts Outstanding PhD Thesis by the Faculty of Arts, Monash University, Australia.